developer-omkar-shinde/frontend-notes/JAVASCRIPT_INTERVIEW_QUESTION.md

 ## 🚀 what is the diffrence beetween normal funtion and fat arrow funtion. ✅

-## 🚀 What is the difference between a for...of loop and for...in loop?
+## 🚀 What is the difference between a for...of loop and for...in loop? ✅

-## 🚀 Explain Object.seal(), Object.freeze(), and Object.preventExtensions().
+## 🚀 Explain Object.freeze(), Object.seal() and Object.preventExtensions(). ✅

-## 🚀 What is the difference between slice and splice?
+## 🚀 What is the difference between slice and splice? ✅

-## 🚀 What is a first class function?
+## 🚀 What is a first class function? ✅

 ## 🚀